 CD laddering is arguably the most common CD investing approach.
 For example, let’s say you have $6,000 you plan to invest in CDs.
 Here’s how a ladder might look:

-When the 1-year CD matures, you would reinvest in another 3-year CD.
+When the 1-year CD matures, you reinvest the principal and interest earned in another CD, preferably one that earns higher interest.
+When the two-year CD matures, reinvest the funds into another new CD, and so on.
 This way, your money is regularly maturing, and that gives you two key benefits.

-First, if you need access to some of the funds, the next maturity date is fairly close.
+First, if you need access to some of the funds, you can access them upon the next maturity date which, in the above example, is fairly close.
 Second, you’ll hopefully be able to take advantage of higher interest rates when you reinvest to continue to maintain the ladder.
-It’s important to note that you do not have to divide the funds equally (as in the example above).
-You can choose any amount in each CD, in order to maximize earnings on CDs with higher rates.
+It’s important to note that you don’t have to divide the funds equally (as in the example above).
+You can, however, choose any amount in each CD, in order to maximize earnings on CDs with higher rates.

 Barbell